-- 20.3.5 The fuel tank shall not be restricted to the original equipment, as supplied by the manufacturer, so long as the replacement is an unmodified tank from another homologated PWC and the tank fits securely in the watercraft without causing a hazard.
-Original equipment fuel filler and relief valve must be used and cannot be modified.
-Aftermarket fuel tanks not coming from another homologated PWC may be allowed by the race director so long as it is demonstrated that the aftermarket fuel tanks meet or exceed the strengths and safety standards of an OEM fuel tank. - 20.3.6 Flame arrester(s) which satisfy United States Coast Guard, SAE-J1928 Marine or UL-1111 Marine backfire flame arrester test standards must be installed.
+- 20.3.5 Original equipment fuel filler and relief valve must be used and cannot be modified.
+Aftermarket fuel tanks recognized by IJSBA may be used. - 20.3.6 Flame arrester(s) which satisfy United States Coast Guard, SAE-J1928 Marine or UL-1111 Marine backfire flame arrester test standards must be installed.
 Aftermarket flame arresters satisfying one of these test standards will be allowed.
 Intake silencer may be removed.
 Reed valve assemblies may be modified or aftermarket.
 Reed spacers may be added.
 Sea Doo HX Rotary valve must remain OEM stock from factory and retain the factory rotary timing.